How To Get a Credit Limit Increase (CLI) With Capital One

 Want to get the limit on your Capital One credit card increased?
 You've got your work cut out for you.
 Unlike Discover, Chase and American Express, Capital One is known for being one of the toughest companies to get a credit limit increase (CLI) out of.
 That's not to say it's impossible, though, or that you shouldn't try.
 Here are some methods you can use to get a CLI from Capital One.

 Update 1: The easiest way to increase your available credit is to simply apply for a new credit card with a different bank.
-We currently recommend the Milestone Gold MasterCard® - which is our top choice because of the fact that it's relatively easy to get approved for with average credit or better and you can see if you're pre-qualified before you apply.
+We currently recommend the Discover it Card - which is our top choice because of the fact that it has generous credit limits, a great rewards program and is relatively easy to get approved for.
+You can apply for online here.

 The reason for this is simple - the bank may do a hard-pull on your credit to see if your eligible for a credit limit increase.
 You want to verify that your credit scores are above 700 for the best chance of approval.
 Also make sure that you do not have high credit utilization as this can be a red flag and make it look like you are desperate for more credit.

 If your scores are below 700 or you are using over 30% of your available credit it may be best to hold off on requesting an increase.

 Have a "Starter" Card?

 If you have one of the "starter" credit cards from Capital One designed to rebuild credit, you'll probably begin with a limit of $300-500 and earn an automatic credit limit increase to $750 within a year, assuming you make on-time payments and don't go over your limit.
 The problem?
 Don't count on ever getting your credit limit on these starter cards above that point.

 Note: If you are rebuilding your credit using these cards you should keep a close eye on your balance and make sure that it never exceeds 20% of your available credit (here's why).
 Since your credit limit is likely to be very low it may only take a few purchases so beware!